A Fast Algorithm Finding the Shortest Reset Words: Experiments

-The main result of the experiments is the estimation of the expected minimal length of a synchronizing word.
-We consider the sequence of random variables $\ell(n)$ defined as the length of the shortest reset word for a synchronizing automata with $n$ states.
-By $\E[\ell(n)]$ we denote the expected value of $\ell(n)$, and by $\V[\ell(n)]$ its variance.
-Let $ML(n)$ denotes the mean length of the shortest reset word of the automata with $n$ states generated in our experiment.

-We have observed that the approximation $ML(n) \approx 1.95n^{0.55}$ proposed in \cite{ST2011} is inflated.
-We have been searching for an approximation function by filling some predefined templates with different constants and comparing them by minimizing the sum of squares of differences with the experimentally computed estimation.
-Based on currently available data, we propose a new more precise experimental approximation for the expected length

-Comparison of both the proposed functions with the experimental results is presented in the Figure~\ref{fig:estimations}.
-We observe that the expected length seems to belong to $\Theta(\sqrt{n})$.
+The main result of our experiments is the estimation of the expected length of the shortest reset word.
+We deal with the infinite sequence of random variables $\ell(n)$ defined as the length of the shortest reset word for a random synchronizing automaton with $n$ states.
+We have observed that the approximation $\E[\ell(n)] \approx 1.95n^{0.55}$ proposed in \cite{ST2011} is inflated.
+Based on currently available data, we propose a new more precise experimental approximation for the expected length $\E[\ell(n)] \approx 2.5\sqrt{n - 5}.$ A comparison of the estimations with the experimentally obtained mean length is given in Figure~1.
+We observe also that our result suggest that the expected length may belong to $\Theta(\sqrt{n})$.